lunzheng-li/lunzheng-li/README.md

-- 👋 Hi, I’m @lunzheng-li
+- 👋 Hi, I’m Li;
-- 👀 I’m interested in Python, web design and oTree
+- 👀 I’m interested in Python and oTree;
-- 🌱 I’m an economist (PhD in Economics, Unversity of Southampton)
+- 🌱 I’m an economist (PhD in Economics, Unversity of Southampton);
-- 💞️ I’m looking to collaborate on designing economic experiments in oTree
+- 💞️ I’m looking to collaborate on designing economic experiments in oTree;
-- 📫 How to reach me: lunz3706@outlook.com
+- 📫 How to reach me: lunz3706@outlook.com.

 <!---
 lunzheng-li/lunzheng-li is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.